Consultatio's Costantini bullish on Argentine real estate

 The square footage covered by construction permits in Argentina rose 11.8 percent and 6.8 percent year over year in May and June respectively, according to the government, and architects are reporting additional demand.

-"There's a lot of pent up demand, gaps, and opportunities, which are very appealing.
-If you take a look and you compare the absorption of class A office space in Buenos Aires with any Latin American peer, you can see how far behind we are," he said.

-"I think a lot of money will be flowing into real estate," Weil added.

-Costantini said Consultatio had an "excess of liquidity" and was looking at a potential project on a 100,000 square-meter plot of land in the central Buenos Aires neighborhood of Palermo.
+Costantini said Consultatio had an "excess of liquidity" and was looking at a potential project on a sizeable piece of land in the central Buenos Aires neighborhood of Palermo.

+"The first thing that's going onto the market are the lands in Palermo, which are more than 100,000 square meters, and Consultatio is going to be part of that process," he said.
+"We clearly intend to participate and invest."

-He added that a recent tax amnesty program aimed at bringing undeclared funds home could also be a boon.
+Costantini added that a recent tax amnesty program aimed at bringing undeclared funds home will be successful.

+Known as the "blanqueo," the law allows Argentines to declare funds at preferable tax rates by investing them in government bonds or certain types of mutual funds, among other options.

 (Reporting by Gram Slattery; Editing by Christian Plumb and Tom Brown)

-Note: (This article has been corrected to remove the erroneous reference to polo field in paragraph 9)